 I am a historian of economics.
 Here is my CV.
 You can find almost all I’ve written on my SSRN page, though I’m in the process of moving my preprints to my SocArXiv page.
 I am a CNRS researcher, affiliated with CREST, and an associate professor at Ecole Polytechnique.
 I sometimes blog on this website.
 I tweet @undercoverhist.

-My dissertation was a comparative analysis of the worldviews (science and values) of Gunnar Myrdal (published paper), Milton Friedman (published paper // final draft) and Jacob Marschak (published paper // final draft)
+My dissertation was a inquiry into the consistency of economists’ science and politics, carried through a comparative analysis of the life and work of Gunnar Myrdal (paper), Milton Friedman (published paper // final draft) and Jacob Marschak (published paper // ungated ).